PreetSingh25/PreetSingh25/README.md

 📫 Let's Connect!

-📧 Email: preetjag999@gmail.com💼 LinkedIn🌐 Portfolio - Coming Soon!
+📧 Email: preetjag999@gmail.com💼 LinkedIn- linkedin.com/in/jagpreetsinghuk Portfolio - Coming Soon!

 "Data is the fuel of the digital age, and I thrive on transforming raw data into actionable insights!"